iton0/iton0/README.md

 - 👀 I’m interested in the Cloud and cybersecurity, but definetely open to learning about different areas in tech
 - 🌱 I’m currently learning to code in Python, understanding Linux, and Docker
 - 💞️ I’m looking to collaborate on projects to gain pratical experience/knowledge and gain essential tech skills
-- 📫 How to reach me (the last is my online portfolio):
+- 📫 How to reach me (the last is my website):
 -        iton442@gmail.com
 -        www.linkedin.com/in/itonuzi
 -        iton0.github.io/